brettcannon/stdlib-stats/README.md

 XXX

 - Commit details (first commit, total commits, commits since released)
-- Release and date the module was introduced (inferred by the firt date of a `X.Y.0` release that comes after the earliest commit of any file for a module);
+- Release and date the module was introduced (inferred by the first date of a `X.Y.0` release that comes after the earliest commit of any file for a module);
   https://en.wikipedia.org/wiki/History_of_Python#Table_of_versions
 - Number of open PRs (based on files edited by PRs targeting `master`)